ncusato/goldengate/datamesh-datapipelines/data-feed-and-validation/data-feed-and-validation.md

-# Feed Data into Pipeline and Validate
+# Feed Pipeline and Validate

 ## Introduction